-“Rabbi Yoḥanan said: ‘What is the meaning of He who tends a fig tree will eat its fruit?
-(Proverbs 27:18).
-Why is the Torah compared to a fruit tree?’
-Any time a person searches in it, he finds figs in it, [since figs on a tree do not ripen all at once, but a little each day.
-Therefore, the longer one searches in the tree, the more figs he finds.
+“Rabbi Yoḥanan said: ‘What is He who tends a fig tree will eat its fruit?
+(Proverbs 27:18)—why are words of Torah compared to a fruit tree?’
+Any time a person searches in it, he finds figs in it, [since figs on a tree do not ripen all at once, but a little each day].
 So too with Torah: Any time a person murmurs, pondering them, he finds in them [more] טַעַם (ta’am), flavor [or: reason]” (BT Eruvin 54a).

 “Noah, a man of the soil, was the first to plant a vineyard (Genesis 9:20).
 Rabbi Yehudah and Rabbi Yose.
 One said, ‘It was banished from the Garden of Eden, and he planted it here.’
 The other said, ‘It was in the earth and he uprooted it, then transplanted it.
 That same day it yielded fruit, blossoming into grapes; he squeezed them, drank of the wine and became drunk [he should have waited for the grapes to ripen].’

-“Daughters of Jerusalem, swear to me by the gazelles, by the deer in the field, that you will never awaken love until it is ripe (Song of Songs 2:7; 3:5).
-For although Solomon in his great wisdom understood how to vocalize יהוה, he swore in the name of all the holy people not to ponder it until the day God bestows compassion on His people and their land, and open before them the gates of light.
-And now the gates of wisdom have begun to open, and therefore, one may study and gain great wisdom” (Berit Menuḥa, The Second Way: The Way of Love, Ninth Vowel).
+“I make you swear, O daughters of Jerusalem by the deer or the gazelles of the field, that you shall not rouse not stir love until it is ripe (Song of Songs 2:7; 3:5).
+For although Solomon in his great wisdom understood how to vocalize יהוה (YHWH), he swore in the name of all the holy people not to ponder it until the day God bestows compassion on His people and their Land, and opens the gates of light before them.
+And now the gates of wisdom have begun to open, therefore, one may study and gain great wisdom” (Berit Menuḥa, The Second Way: The Way of Love, Ninth Vowel).